Our2020View/Our2020View.github.io/coldweather.md

 How did they work during our first Christmas camp?
 They worked great.
 I turned the heaters on about 30 - 60 minutes prior to a winter dump, and the operation went as smoothly as during the summer.
 (I did have some RV antifreeze in the tanks because our tank heaters were inoperative at the time, so that might have helped a bit too.)

 This was, without a doubt, the highest workload electrical mod I had done so far due to the amount of wiring that needed to be connected - all while lying on my back underneath the coach.
 Would I do all of this again?
 Well, yes I would.
 This project was intended to be insurance; an additional measure to go with the tank heaters and the use of RV antifreeze.
-Heading into our third winter now, with our tank heaters still not working, the combination of RV antifreeze and these gate valve heaters gives us a good measure of peace of mind.
+Heading into yet another winter now,  the combination of RV antifreeze, grey and black tank heaters, and now these gate valve heaters gives us a good measure of peace of mind.

 **Consideration 6** – Can we power all of this stuff while dry camping, with no shore power plugged in?